-Jump into the comment box
+Jump into the comment box Link to heading

 Thank you Michael Friedrich for that tip.

-In GitLab you write a lot of markdown.
+In GitLab, you write a lot of markdown.
 Markdown is supported in issues/MRs and other places in GitLab.
-From time to time you need to add some links.
-In markdown this is done by the following syntax [text](url).
+From time to time, you need to add some links.
+In markdown, this is done by the following syntax [text](url).

-There is a hidden gem to speed up the process of writing these urls by just typing CTRL + K. This will add the following text to your markdown [](url) and the url part is selected, so you can just enter the url.
+There is a hidden gem to speed up the process of writing these URLs by just typing CTRL + K. This will add the following text to your markdown [](url), and the URL part is selected, so you can just enter the URL.
 Now you may think that is not that much.
 The cool thing about that feature is that it is really smart ๐Ÿง .

-Quick Actions
+Quick Actions Link to heading

 Quick Actions are a really nice way to speed up your development workflow.
-All quick actions start with a / and you have to enter them in the comment box of an issue or merge request.
+All quick actions start with a /, and you have to enter them in the comment box of an issue or merge request.
 You can use the R shortcut as described above to jump straight into the comment box.

-There are a lot of them but my personal favorite is /rebase in a merge request.
+There are a lot of them, but my personal favorite is /rebase in a merge request.
 It will rebase your branch on top of the target branch as the name suggests.
 You can also set a specific branch like /rebase other-branch.

-There are a lot of quick actions, just checkout the blogpost from Michael Friedrich and Roman Kuba to learn more about Quick Actions.
+There are a lot of quick actions; just check out the blog post from Michael Friedrich and Roman Kuba to learn more about Quick Actions.

-Create a GitLab repository without touching the web interface
+Create a GitLab repository without touching the web interface Link to heading

 You can skip the part of switching to the GitLab website completely!
-Just add the remote address to the repo in a namespace where you have “project creation” permissions in GitLab and just push your branch via git.
+Just add the remote address to the repo in a namespace where you have “project creation” permissions in GitLab, and just push your branch via git.
 GitLab will automatically create the repo for you as would do it via the web interface.

-Create a merge request without touching the web interface
+Create a merge request without touching the web interface Link to heading

 You can also create a merge request without touching the web interface.
 Just push your branch like git push -u origin -o merge_request.create -o merge_request.target=master branchname.
 The magic is behind the -o flags of git.

-• merge_request.create will create a merge request out of your branch
+• merge_request.create will create a merge request out of your branch.

-• merge_request.target will set the target branch
+• merge_request.target will set the target branch.

-I’ve discovered this feature by checking out Sid Sijbrandij (CEO of GitLab) dotfiles repo , so thank you very much for this hidden gem.
+I’ve discovered this feature by checking out Sid Sijbrandij (CEO of GitLab) dotfiles repo, so thank you very much for this hidden gem.

-Drawing diagrams is always a tricky thing and most of the time you need to learn a drawing application of some kind.
+Drawing diagrams is always a tricky thing, and most of the time you need to learn a drawing application of some kind.
 You can use mermaid-js in GitLab flavored markdown to draw diagrams via a text description.

-This turn e.g. the following text
+This turns e.g. the following text

 ```mermaid